tapcloud2019/Tap/README.md

 **Python Environment:** Python 2

 **Command for activating required Python Virtual Environment:**
+Open a new terminal
-source ~/PythonEnv/DeepSpeech/bin/activate
+> source ~/PythonEnv/DeepSpeech/bin/activate

 **Command for triggering the listener:**
+In the same terminal
-cd ~/Tap
+> cd ~/Tap
-python listen_preprocess_notif.py
+> python listen_preprocess_notif.py

 ### 3) Generate NER tags for transcript and upload media file with new meta-data (Local file system to postprocess bucket):
 **Description:** ner_and_upload.py listens for any transcript file placed in the local file system.
 It will take the transcript and generate NER tags for it.
 It will then search for its original media file in minio and append the meta-data to the original media file.
 The media file will then be uploaded to the postprocess bucket.